 It is fair to say that the project management field is one of the most computerized spheres of work that doesn’t directly involve programming.
 Considering that it is relatively young, it depends on more modern solutions like software that helps workers save their resources and manage the teams effectively in real-time.
 One of the central pillars of project management is communication.
 The job involves a lot of it since its main task is to connect different parties and make sure everyone’s happy with the final results.

 As well as in every other sphere, project management moves into the “let’s make it easier” direction.
 Interesting and innovative solutions that help finish projects of different kinds on time emerge with a fascinating frequency.
 What are these solutions, and what are the current trends in project management in 2021?
 Let’s dive in.

 7 Most Anticipated Project Management Trends in 2021

 №1: Importance of communication

 Every industry tends to become considerably more communication-driven because of the increased amount of information in the world.
 Mostly, it refers to feedback.
 Companies have been looking for ways to collect, manage, and organize feedback, loss of which might lead to project failure.
-According to the research by Project Management Institute, inaccurate requirements gathering and poor communication are one of the five most common reasons for project failures.
-Considering that most of the communication is feedback and exchange of ideas, businesses need to standardize the procedure of their exchange and collection.
+According to the research by Project Management Institute, inaccurate requirements gathering and poor communication are among the five most common reasons for project failures.
+Considering that most of the communication is feedback and exchange of ideas, businesses need to standardize their exchange and collection procedure.

 №2: Getting rid of multitasking?